How to Get Sober: A Guide to Sobriety

 A Consistent Relationship Through Treatment

 Just as no one treatment plan fits all people, no one treatment plan may be suitable for the entire time you are in a formal treatment program.
 For this reason, treatment plans need to be flexible.
 As your needs change, so too should the treatment plan.
-An article from the American Psychiatric Association asserts that monitoring an individual’s progress during treatment and providing adjustments to therapy as needed is more likely to result in the individual getting and staying sober.
+Research indicates that monitoring an individual’s progress during treatment and providing adjustments to therapy as needed is more likely to result in the individual getting and staying sober.6

 This is most easily achieved if your treatment team is managed by a single caseworker, who can track all treatments and therapies, make sure everything is compatible, and advocate for you when changes are necessary.
 A reputable treatment program provides these specialists.